solid210/architecture/README.md

-# Archtecture
+# Architecture
-For archtecture, save some files and images
+For architecture, save some files and images